KennethTraynor/web_project_4/README.md

 **Techniques:**

-* Javascript was used to add some functionality to the page, making it possible to edit values that otherwise would not be possible
+* Javascript was used to add some functionality to the page, making it possible to edit values and validate form inputs

 * Templates were used to make new cards using javascript by cloning the template and giving it new values